Being a student is difficult at the best of times. However, issues at school and in your life may affect your mood and emotions.

-SolBridge realizes and appreciate this.
-That’s why we have a free counseling service to assist you with overcoming these difficulties and getting your education at SolBridge back on track.
+SolBridge International School of Business recognizes this.
+That’s why there is a student counselor here to assist you, free of charge, with overcoming these difficulties and getting your life and education at SolBridge back on track.

-The service is private and confidential, staffed by an experienced and qualified counselor.
-The service can be offered face to face,by appointment or walk in or by telephone and email.
+This service is confidential, and is staffed by an experienced and trained counselor.
+It can be done in a face-to-face meeting, either by appointment or walk-in; by telephone; or by email.

-- Adjusting to major changes such as study commitments
+- Adjusting to major changes, like study commitments

 - Managing stress and balancing other commitments